NeutrinoCorp/quark/README.md

 })
 ```

 Quark is based on _reliable mechanisms_.
-To make use of them, one needs to specify on either the `Broker` or on an specific topic.
+To make use of them, one needs to specify on either the `Broker` or on a specific topic.

 This method relies on `defaultEventWriter` as it contains preconfigured reliable mechanisms to avoid message loops and more functionalities.